Maclean's "Too Asian" controversy

 Maclean's "Too Asian" controversy is a controversy around an article published by Maclean's in 2010.
 Initially titled "Too Asian: Some frosh don't want to study at an Asian university", later re-titled with an added question mark "Too Asian? [...]", and then finally "The enrollment controversy: Worries that efforts in the U.S. to limit enrollment of Asian students in top universities may migrate to Canada," this article was written by Nicholas Kohler and Stephanie Findlay, and published in the 2010 edition of the Maclean's Guide to Canadian Universities.
 The article was publicly criticized and condemned by various community organizations, universities and levels of government as an example of anti-Asian racism and xenophobia.
-To date, Maclean's magazine and its parent company, Rogers Communications, have declined to offer an apology for the article.